 (First time rider with Lyft?
-Visit this link to download the app and receive a $15 free ride credit for your first ride.
-This credit makes Lyft by far your cheapest option, no matter where you are coming from.)
+Visit this link to download the app and receive $50 free ride credit for your first rides.)

 There are several taxi companies in the area that can get you around town.
 Cabs can be hailed from the airport, or you can call to have them pick you up at other locations.